jwsohn/Writing-Helper/README.md

 Files
 -----
 See above for techies-guide-for-dissertation-writing.tex and the pdf file links.
 Please feel free to edit.
+Participations or comments are welcome!

 Table of Contents (in the making)
 ---------------------------------